Stephen Strasburg: Draft and minor leagues

 On June 9, 2009, Strasburg was drafted number one overall in the 2009 Major League Baseball draft by the Washington Nationals.
 On August 17, 2009, he signed a record-breaking four-year, $15.1 million contract with the Nationals, just 77 seconds before the deadline, shattering a dollar-amount record previously held by Mark Prior, who signed for $10.5 million in 2001.
 Strasburg is represented by agent Scott Boras.

 Strasburg made his professional debut on October 16, 2009, starting for the Phoenix Desert Dogs in the Arizona Fall League at Phoenix Municipal Stadium.
 He was selected to play in the league's Rising Stars Showcase, but was unable to participate due to a minor neck injury.
 He also won Pitcher of the Week honors for the week of November 2, 2009 and led the AFL with four wins.
 Before the 2010 season started, Baseball America named Strasburg as the top pitching prospect, and the second-best overall prospect behind Jason Heyward.

-Strasburg was assigned to the Harrisburg Senators of the Class AA Eastern League for the start of the 2010 season.
+Strasburg was assigned to the Harrisburg Senators of the Double-A Eastern League for the start of the 2010 season.
 There was so much anticipation and hype surrounding Strasburg that there were about 70 credentialed media members in attendance at his April 11, 2010 debut, and ESPN nationally broadcast portions of the game.
 He won his Senators debut against the Altoona Curve, allowing four hits and four runs (one earned), while striking out eight batters in five innings.
 During his first home start on April 16, he yielded two hits and an unearned run with three strikeouts in 2 1/3 innings in a loss to the New Britain Rock Cats, one where his innings were limited due to a rain delay.
 Harrisburg set an attendance record in Strasburg's home debut with 7,895 fans.
 He completed his Class AA stint with a 1.64 ERA while striking out 27 and walking six in 22 innings.